johnamdickson/portfolio-project-2/README.md

 - The background image was selcted to again cater for the visual needs of children and as a way of introducing them and other users to the game.<br><br>
 #### Logo
 ![Site Logo](/assets/README-files/logo.png)
 - The choice of site logo was based upon one that would be fun and engaging for children and have an immediate connection with the content.
-The logo utilises two of the colours from the site colour scheme: *Biscay* and *Powder Blue*.<br><br>
+The logo utilises two of the colours from the site colour scheme: *Biscay* and *Powder Blue*.
+- The name is a play on words to make the site memorable in the hope of drawing users back to play.<br><br>
 #### Typography
 - All fonts were sourced from Google Fonts.
 The main font used throughout is called *Love Ya Like A Sister* which was selected for it's fun characteristics that children can relate too even if they cannot read. *Raleway* was selected for the buttons' font to make it stand out to adults who will normally be controlling the game.<br><br>